Skip to content

 4. You feel unorganized

 Do you have trouble building an organized outline, or do you find yourself researching and re-researching because your notes aren’t clear?
-If you’re using a tool like Outline Builder, you can minimize disruption to your workflow by building an outline directly within Westlaw Precision.
+If you’re using a tool like Outline Builder, you can minimize disruption to your workflow by building an outline directly within Westlaw Precision with CoCounsel.
 You can open Outline Builder side-by-side with a document while researching to drag and drop important text or citations directly into your outline.
 For further organization in your research, Keep List/Hide Details helps you save potentially useful cases and hide cases you don’t want to inadvertently review.
 Your selections persist across multiple searches to make your research even more organized.

 5. Retirements and lateral moves are looming, and you don’t have a good handoff plan for institutional knowledge